Patrick H. Tolan« Employee directory

 Tolan continues to work from the developmental-ecological approach that has characterized his risk and prevention efforts for 30 years.
 He is a frequent consultant to agencies, government groups and foundations advising and presenting at hearings, meetings, and institutions around the country, including board membership for the Blueprints for Youth Development and Violence Prevention.
 He has been the Principal Investigator on multiple National Institute of Health (NIH) and other funded projects and he has authored over 160 publications.

-Current projects include studies of effective development of inner-city children and families, how neighborhoods affect development, classroom management training to enable new teachers to be effective, identifying and measuring processes that explain the benefits of mentoring, development and evaluation of a mindfulness based health education curriculum, and evaluation of community collaborations to affect middle school children.
+Current projects include development and evaluation of a mindfulness-based health education curriculum for school children, effective development of inner-city children and families, how neighborhoods affect development, classroom management training to enable new teachers to be effective, identifying and measuring processes that explain the benefits of mentoring, and evaluation of community collaborations to affect middle school children.

 Tolan was co-editor of a special issue of Child Development (2011)—the flagship journal for child development research.
 He is also co-editor of the book, Disruptive Behavior Disorders, part of the Advances in Development and Psychopathology: Brain Research Foundation Symposium Series (Springer, 2013) and a special issue of Journal of Research on Adolescence on positive youth development implications for intervention research entitled, Forward Thinking: Preparing Our Youth for the Coming World (2014).
 The issue emanated from the center’s inaugural conference of the same name.
 Other writings include “Children’s mental health as a primary care and concern: A system for comprehensive support and service,” published in 2005 in American Psychologist based on work when Tolan was chair of the American Psychological Association’s Working Group on Children’s Mental Health (1999-2001).